Introduction to Pie Charts in R

 Syntax

-The above section provided a brief idea of the pie chart and its use.
+The above section briefly explains the pie chart and its use.
 In this section, we shall learn about pie charts in R specifically.
-For those who are new to R, it is a programming language mainly used for data analysis and machine learning.
-R is quite rich in its functionality and provides hundreds of libraries for various use cases.
+For those new to R, it is a programming language mainly used for data analysis and machine learning.
+R is exceptionally rich in functionality and provides hundreds of libraries for various use cases.

 pie(x, labels, radius, main, col, clockwise)